Indian Airlines Flight 257: Conduct of approach

 According to the report, the VOR was also crucial for the approach as it was used by passing aircraft as a time reference for the landing.
 By using the VOR, pilots could estimate the exact time that would be needed to conduct a proper entry into the airport's holding pattern.
 Disobeying the approach procedure by not flying over the VOR would have caused the pilots to lose, not only their time reference but also precise location that had been set by the written procedure, enabling them to fly above the areas that had not been covered by the airport's navigational aids.

 At 12:11 IST, the crew stated that they were approaching the VOR of Imphal Airport, when in actuality they were still 15 nmi south-west from the VOR.
 The pilots had possessed false knowledge on their exact position.
-Few minutes later, the aircraft turned to the right and started to descend to 10,000 ft.
+A few minutes later, the aircraft turned to the right and started to descend to 10,000 ft.
 By doing so, they could not follow the airport's ILS.
 Flight 257 was already way off course as it was being flown across uncharted territory.
 Signals from the airport's beacon eventually could not be received by the aircraft as it was not flying on the proper ILS track anymore.

 One of the crew later stated "two minutes up", indicating that they had accounted the exact time for the outbound leg.
 According to the investigation, this was also proof that the pilots had actually understood the proper procedure for an approach, however they decided to disobey it.
 The crew then announced that they were commencing the turn (radial).
 The crew thought that they were inside the protected area of the holding pattern (the inside of the holding), but the aircraft was not even in the holding pattern.
 It was actually somewhere between the hills southwest of the airport.